How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 - Integrate simple chores into the day to build responsibility.
 Assigning tasks like watering plants fosters independence and a sense of accomplishment.

-- Leverage storytime for cognitive development and empathy building by discussing characters’ feelings and actions, promoting understanding of emotions and consequences.
+- Leverage storytime for cognitive development and empathy building by discussing characters’ feelings and actions, promoting understanding emotions and consequences.

-- Engage in outdoor activities such as walks or playground visits, supporting physical health while also offering opportunities for social interaction and environmental exploration.
+- Engage in outdoor activities such as walks or playground visits, supporting physical health while offering opportunities for social interaction and environmental exploration.

 - Implement visual schedules to assist with transitions between activities, reducing anxiety around change by providing clear expectations.